litestar-org/litestar/docs/usage/7-middleware/3-builtin-middlewares/0-builtin-middlewares-intro.md

-# Built-in Middlewares
+# Builtin Middlewares

-Starlette includes several builtin middlewares - you can see the list in the Starlette docs.
-Of these middlewares, Starlite offers a simple way to use two of them:
+Starlite comes with several builtin middlewares that you can easily configure to run in your application.